Learning from Data Streams: An Overview and Update: Data Stream Learning: Task Settings

 \begin{example}[Time series stream] The number of positive COVID-19 test results $y_t$ in a country are recorded \cite{moran2016epidemic} across days $t=1,2,\ldots,t$.
 Records for some days are missing, for example, because those are public holidays and no official testing was carried out.
 We would like to estimate the number of infections on those days retrospectively.
 We can use the existing $y$-measurements as well as additional data, denoted $x_1,x_2,\ldots,x_t$, such as observations on public transport use or self-reported results to make such an estimate. \end{example}

 Other examples include localisation of an object in a video stream which has been buffered $l$ frames ahead of current time $t$ under viewing; or a car in traffic with $l$-second delay.
 Advanced smoothing methods for these settings have been extensively researched \cite{nouvellet2021reduction}.

-A special case of smoothing is \textit{early time series classification} \cite{xing2012early}: when a model is permitted to wait up to $l$ instances for arbitrary delay $l$ but \emph{at a cost proportional to} $l$, i.e., $l$ is part of the loss metric, $L(y,\yp,l)$, adding a penalty proportional to $|l|$.
-For example: a patient is being monitored and a diagnosis needs to be made of their current state at time $t$.
-Waiting longer (until $t+l$) for more test results will likely to lead to a more accurate diagnosis, but also may lead to a deteriorating condition (a function of $l$) before treatment starts (cost/penalty) or an economic penalty if a healthy patient remains unnecessarily long in the hospital.
+A special case of smoothing is known as early time series classification \cite{xing2012early}.
+Here a model is permitted to wait $l$ instances at a cost proportional to $l$.
+In this setting $l$ is part of the loss metric, $L(y,\yp,l)$, adding a penalty proportional to $|l|$.
+For example, a diagnosis for a patient needs to be made of their available tests up to time $t$.
+Waiting until $t+l$ for more test results can lead to a more accurate diagnosis, but also may lead to a deteriorating condition.